henkjannl/RoomThermostat/README.md

   <img src="02 User interface\SetpointPriorities.png" alt="setpoint priorities" width="500"/>
 </p>

 * It is possible to **overrule multiple days**, for instance to program multiple days as weekend day (e.g. holiday at home) or as days away (e.g. holiday away).
-The thermostat will be overruled until the number of days is expired, or if the **overrule multiple days** function is reset to **automatic**.
+The thermostat will be overruled until the number of days expires, or if the **overrule multiple days** function is reset to **automatic**.
 It is also possible to set the number of days to **forever**, for instance if heating is not required during the summer, and reset it back to **automatic** in autumn.
 * **Today** and **tomorrow** can be overruled by a schedule that is different from the normal schedule.
 Each can be set back to **automatic** by the user, or the setting of **today** will be replaced by the setting of **tomorrow** at midnight.
 For instance: if the holiday starts tomorrow, **multiple days** can be overruled to be **away**, after which **today** can be overruled as **weekend day**
 * At all times, a **higher or lower temperature** can be manually selected.
 When the next programmed timeslot of the lower priority arrives, the temperature switches back to the program.

-Icons of days according to the normal week schedule are displayed in black on the unit.
-Overruled days are displayed in blue
+Icons of days according to the normal week schedule are displayed on the unit with a black icon.
+Overruled days are displayed in blue.
+If the setpoint is manually overruled, the setpoint temperature is displayed in red font.

 The thermostat can be controlled by three touchbuttons on the device or via Telegram.
 In Telegram, an inline keyboard is used which changes based on the context.
 This way, the user experience is similar to controlling the device via the hardware.
 The menu status of each Telegram user is kept in memory, so all users can communicate with the thermostat independently.